dws2/kanban-api-server/readme.md

 For the purpose of this project, your access token is **5b1064585f4ab8706d275f90**

-Unathorized requests will result in a `401` error response.
+Unauthorized requests will result in a `401` error response.

 ___